rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 The crates scope can be left empty to allow the token to act on all the crates owned by the user, or it can contain the comma-separated list of crate names the token can interact with.
-Crate names can contain `*` to match one or more characters.
+Crate names can contain `*` to match zero or more characters.

 For example, a crates scope of `serde,serde-*` allows the token to act on the